vojtechruz/spring-core-cert-notes-4.2/Spring Core Certification Notes 4.2.md

         return myBean;
     }
 ```
-- In case multiple same beans are found among configuration, spring injects the one, which is discovered as the last
+- In case multiplebeans of the same type are found among configuration, spring injects the one, which is discovered as the last

 ##Java Configuration
 - In Java classes annotated with @Configuration on class level